ScottLogic/blog/garora/posts/2024-04-23-noJS-2-stochastic-boogaloo.md

 ```

 Using the new variables `--has-X-won`, `--has-O-won` and `--has-drawn` we can display the result of the game.
-We can also change the O `label` scaling logic above to use `--is-O-to-play` and add an equivelent ruleset for X, so that the label become hidden when the game is over.
+We can also change the O `label` scaling logic above to use `--is-O-to-play` and add an equivalent ruleset for X, so that the label become hidden when the game is over.
 A little bit of html and css is needed to move the squares into the right location, but there is nothing special here so I will skip over it.

 ### Random
 Now for the real fun part, how to create a ~~sophisticated AI~~ bot to play in an evenly distributed 'random' manner.
 For this we first create extra labels for all of the locations (for X and O).
 They will be placed behind a `div` that will act as a `button`.
 If we animate the labels and make them invisible, the user will not be able to know which label is currently under the button.